joshpowlison/hey-bard-api/README.md

 heybard.makeLink({url,query});  //Returns link to heybard.com

-//NOTE: If you are calling a function with a promise, I recommend using the values from the functions, not these ones.
-These are here for convenience sake and a little extra help.
+//NOTE: If you are calling getAccount() or saveBookmark(), I recommend using the values returned from those functions- don't use the ones below.
+They should be the same, but you're probably a little safer using the Promise values.

 heybard.id;                     //The HeyBardId you set when you created the object heybard.account;                //The user's name (or null if no user is logged in)